bszonye/civ7-town-trix/README.md

 ## compatibility with other mods
 known interactions:

+- **Sukritact's Simple UI Adjustments: compatible.**  No conflicts.
-- **MantisMaestro's Compact Production Chooser: compatible.**  MM's mod has higher priority and will override the City Hall production list.
+- **MantisMaestro's Compact Production Chooser: compatible.**  when both mods are installed, MM's production list replaces the City Hall version.
-- **KayleeR's Misc UI Modifications: compatible.**  City Hall has higher priority and will override KayleeR's unique quarter features.
+- **KayleeR's Misc UI Modifications: compatible.**  when both mods are installed, the unique quarter assistant in City Hall replaces the similar feature in KayleeR's mod.